 On that basis, the refusal to grant them bail was unjustified.
-There was no evidence whatsoever that the accused posed any danger to the public or that they would have affected investigations of their crime.
+There was no evidence whatsoever that the accused posed any danger to the public or that they would have influenced investigations of their crime.
 The claim that the accused persons' security was at risk was also baseless.
-If the public had witnessed their engagement ceremony and that no one had harmed them, it was hard to imagine how their security would be jeopardised.
-The trial lasted five months, December 2009 to May 2010, during which time the couple were held in detention under terrible living conditions that amounted to cruel, inhumane, or degrading treatment.
+If the public had witnessed their engagement ceremony and no one had harmed them, it was hard to imagine how their security would be jeopardised.
+The trial lasted five months, December 2009 to May 2010, during which time the couple were held in detention under terrible living conditions that amounted to cruel, inhumane and degrading treatment.

-During the trial, state prosecutor, Barbara Mchenga, argued that the 'gay couple' had left a 'scar on morality' in the country and deserved to be punished heavily as they seemed to be proud of being gay (Ngozo 2010).
-Defence lawyers, on the other hand, argued that the charges raised by the magistrate court were contrary to the constitutional provisions especially sections 5, 199 and 200 which guarantee freedom of conscience, privacy and bail application (Bottoman 2010).
-However, efforts to have the case certified as a Constitutional matter were rejected by the Chief Justice, Lovemore Munlo, on the basis that the charges raised by the magistrate court did not border on constitutional matters but criminal charges, which meant that the case could not be heard in the High Court but in the lower courts (Somanje 2010b).
+During the trial, state prosecutor, Barbara Mchenga, argued that the 'gay couple' had left a 'scar on morality' in the country and deserved to be punished heavily, as they seemed to be proud of being gay (Ngozo 2010).
+Defence lawyers, on the other hand, argued that the charges raised by the magistrate court were contrary to the constitutional provisions, especially sections 5, 199 and 200 which guarantee freedom of conscience, privacy and bail application (Bottoman 2010).
+However, efforts to have the case certified as a constitutional matter were rejected by the Chief Justice, Lovemore Munlo, on the basis that the charges raised by the magistrate court did not border on constitutional matters, but criminal charges, which meant that the case could only be heard in the lower courts (Somanje 2010b).

-On 20 May 2010, the couple was sentenced to the maximum sentence of 14 years in prison with hard labour, with the judge, resident magistrate Nyakwawa Usiwa-Usiwa telling the couple: 'I will give you a scaring sentence so that the public be protected from people like you so that we are not tempted to emulate this horrendous example', and 'Malawi is not ready to see its sons getting married to its sons' (Tenthani 2010).
+On 20 May 2010, the couple was sentenced to the maximum sentence of 14 years in prison with hard labour, with the judge, resident magistrate Nyakwawa Usiwa-Usiwa, telling the couple: 'I will give you a scaring sentence so that the public be protected from people like you so that we are not tempted to emulate this horrendous example', and 'Malawi is not ready to see its sons getting married to its sons' (Tenthani 2010).

-This opinion by the judge reflected the view of most Malawians on homosexuality, which clearly stems from deep religious beliefs and cultural convictions.
-A majority of Malawians hold religious beliefs and are convinced that homosexuality is evil (Muula 2007b).
-Fortunately for the LGBT rights campaign, not everyone in Malawi thinks like that; and certainly not every judge considers homosexuality as the most heinous crime that requires 'a scaring sentence'.
-One High Court judge who has stated his opinion clearly on the matter is Judge MacLean Kamwambe.
-Kamwembe expressed his opinion during the review of the 'sodomy case' involving Davis Mpanda and a young man whose identity was not revealed to the public.
+His opinion reflected the view of most Malawians on homosexuality, which clearly stems from deep religious beliefs and cultural convictions.
+A majority of Malawians hold such religious beliefs and are convinced that homosexuality is evil (Muula 2007b).
+Fortunately for the LGBT rights campaign, not everyone in Malawi thinks like that; and certainly not every judge considers homosexuality as the most heinous crime requiring 'a scaring sentence'.
+One High Court judge who has stated his opinion clearly on the matter is Judge MacLean Kamwembe.
+This was during the review of the 'sodomy case' involving Davis Mpanda and a young man whose identity was not revealed to the public.

-When Mpanda's sodomy case was brought before the High Court for appeal, Kamwambe, presiding, reduced the ten-year sentence given by a lower court to three years.
-Delivering his ruling, Kamwambe decried what he described as a tendency by lower court judges to view homosexuality as the most 'heinous'

-crime and to impose tougher sentences than the case deserves (Namangale 2011).
+When that case was brought before the High Court for appeal, Kamwambe, presiding, reduced the ten-year sentence given by a lower court to three years.
+Delivering his ruling, Kamwambe decried what he described as a tendency by lower-court judges to view homosexuality as the most 'heinous' crime and to impose tougher sentences than the case deserves (Namangale 2011).
 The judge also questioned the 14-year jail sentence, which the Blantyre Magistrate's Court had imposed on Tiwonge and Steve.
 It is significant that the judge's opinion came at the height of an intense advocacy and lobbying campaign for LGBT rights by some rights activists, including myself.
 To us, this was a big victory.
-It was the second best thing after the pardon given to Chimbalanga and Monjeza following their conviction.
+It came second to the pardon given to Chimbalanga and Monjeza following their conviction.
 The judge's opinion showed that positive change is possible in Malawi.